hhammon/aoc2023/src/bin/amity/README.md

 Part 1 was pretty straightforward.
 I just needed to parse the input and sum the first and last digits of each line.
 Finding the digits was simple.
 I just iterated through the characters in each line, first forward, then in reverse, until I found a digit.
 Then, I created a number from each digit and summed them all.

 Part 2 was interesting with several good ways to tackle it.
 I chose to take an involved approach by iterating through the characters exactly as I did in Part 1 while searching for the text representations of each digit.
 There was, of course, a simpler way through RegEx or something similar, but that carries the significant disadvantage of using RegEx.
 It also didn't seem to be in the spirit of the problem.
 I wanted to find the digits myself.
 I'm happy with my solution except for the verbosity of the code resulting from that decision.
-Nearly half of the code file is this curiosity:
+About half of the code file is this curiosity:

 ```rust
 if !reversed {